Percolation transitions in the survival of interdependent agents on multiplex networks, catastrophic cascades, and SOS: The model, its mapping onto SOS type growth, and the resulting algorithm

-Another slight but important shift was made by \cite{Son1,Son2} who noted that the model can be formulated as a self-consistency problem without any reference to cascades triggered by node removal.
-Rather, as pointed out in \cite{Min-Goh}, it describes (for $m=2$) the case where each node needs two essential supplies for being active.
+Another slight but important shift was made by \cite{Son1,Son2} when they noted that the model can be formulated as a self-consistency problem without any reference to node removals (``damage") and to cascades triggered by them.
+Rather, as also pointed out in \cite{Min-Goh}, it describes (for $m=2$) the case where each node needs two essential supplies for being active.
 More precisely, we assume that there exist a source node that supplies both resources, and that the resources can be transported only on active nodes.
-It is this latter interpretation which we adopt: We usually consider a cluster $\cal C$ of nodes as {\it viable} or, if any two of its nodes are connected by paths on both sets of links, where we also demand that both paths are entirely confined to $\cal C$.
+It is this latter interpretation which we adopt: We usually consider a cluster $\cal C$ of nodes as {\it viable}, if any two of its nodes are connected by paths on both sets of links -- where we also demand that both paths are entirely confined to $\cal C$.
 In that case, any node in $\cal C$ can be supplied with both resources, if the source node is also in $\cal C$.
-Conversely, if any node in $\cal C$ can obtain both resources, i.e. if any node in $\cal C$ is doubly connected to the source, then (by the assumed undirectedness of the links) also two arbitrary nodes in $\cal C$ must be doubly connected.
-Notice that in this way we do not consider the network(s) itself as failed or intact, but we consider only the activities {\it on the networks} as present or absent.
+Conversely, if any node in $\cal C$ can obtain both resources, i.e. if any node in $\cal C$ is doubly connected to the source, then (by the assumed undirectedness of the links) also two arbitrary nodes in $\cal C$ are doubly connected.
+Notice that in this way we do not consider the networks themselves as failed or intact, but we consider only the activities {\it on the networks} as present or absent.
 To use the main example used in \cite{Buldyrev}: If there is a power failure, the electricity network itself might still be perfectly intact, it is just the activities on the power grid and on the associated computer network that have gone down.

-The next difference with the bulk literature on interdependent networks is that we do not primarily delete nodes, but we consider the fate of viable clusters as we change the densities of links.
+The next difference with the bulk literature on interdependent networks is that we do not in general delete nodes, but we consider the fate of viable clusters as we change the densities of links.
 On ER lattices, decimating nodes is just equivalent to renormalizing the connectivity and thus equivalent to decimating links \cite{Son1}.
 On regular lattices this is not true, but keeping all nodes just reduces the number of control parameters by one.
 For two-dimensional (2-d) lattices we checked, however, that decimating both sites and links leads to the same universality class.

 A last difference with \cite{Buldyrev} is that we consider not only the largest viable cluster on the entire network, but we study {\it all} viable clusters, in agreement with \cite{Hwang}.
 As we shall see, this comes with no additional effort.
 Indeed, only by studying all viable clusters we can verify with our algorithm which one is the largest one.
 Again we consider this as more realistic.
 To stay with the electric breakdown example: Assume we have a power failure in central Italy which disconnects the north from the south.
 This would be considered by \cite{Buldyrev} as catastrophic, since there would no longer exist a giant viable cluster.
 But as long as there local viable clusters around Milano and Napoli, people there would be perfectly happy.